Skip to main content

 Manual Instructions in AGENTS.md

-You can teach opencode to read external files by providing explicit instructions in your AGENTS.md.
+You can teach Symbiotic Code to read external files by providing explicit instructions in your AGENTS.md.
 Here’s a practical example:

 AGENTS.md